Ground beef recalled in multiple states due to possible E. coli contamination - NewsBreak

 The recall, issued by Interstate Meat Dist.
 Inc., of Oregon, affects approximately 28,356 pounds of raw meat with store-brand labeling at Walmart, Albertsons, Kroger and WinCo.
 The meat was shipped to retailers in seven states, according to the FSIS: Arizona, California, Nevada, Oregon, Utah, Washington and Wyoming.

 The products included in the recall were produced on Dec.
-20, 2021, and include “EST. 965” either inside the USDA’s mark of inspection or near the time stamp, or the “use by” or “freeze by” dates.Salad products recalled in 19 states; FDA investigates link to listeria outbreak
+20, 2021, and include “EST. 965” either inside the USDA’s mark of inspection or near the time stamp, or the “use by” or “freeze by” dates.Groups brave frigid temps searching for pets missing in Marshall Fire

 Consumers who may have purchased the recalled products are urged not to eat them, but instead throw them away or return them to the store.
 The USDA has categorized this recall as Class I, or “high or medium risk,” meaning there’s a “reasonably probability” that the use of contaminated products will cause “serious, adverse health consequences or death.”